What does a child law solicitor do?

 In some cases, parents cannot agree on which country a child should live in.
 If a parent wants to move with the child outside of England & Wales for a legitimate reason, and with realistic plans, then we can help the parent obtain the court’s permission if the other parent objects to the move.

-Likewise, we also represent parents who object to a child being moved abroad and help them to implement strategies to safeguard against a parent that is a flight risk, wrongfully abducting the child from this country.
+Likewise, we also represent parents who object to a child being moved abroad and help them to implement strategies to safeguard against a parent that is a flight risk, wrongfully abducting the child from this country or retaining them abroad after a holiday.